doselect/boto3/docs/source/guide/cw-example-subscription-filters.rst

 .. _aws-boto3-cw-subscription-filters:

 ####################################################
-Using subscription filters in Amazon CloudWatch Logs
+Using Subscription Filters in Amazon CloudWatch Logs
 ####################################################

 This Python example shows you how to create and delete filters for log events in CloudWatch Logs.

-The scenario
+The Scenario
 ============

 Subscriptions provide access to a real-time feed of log events from CloudWatch Logs and deliver that